KalciferKandari/blender_remap/readme.md

 ## Introduction

 3 Python scripts that are used for the purposes of refactoring library references, internal and external, in Blender project directories.
-The code works, but is quite primitive.
+The code works, but is quite primitive and slow.

 They are designed to accompany [BAM Asset Manager](https://docs.blender.org/manual/en/dev/pipeline/bam.html), which allow the remapping of '.blend' files in a project directory, whereas these scripts allow the remapping of data within the '.blend' files themselves.